TeamGloomy/TeamGloomy.github.io/pages/mydoc/CANFD-Boards/StrideMaxV2/stridemax_v2_general.md

 ### Fan Voltage

 The fan voltage can be set using jumpers to either 5v or 12v.

-{% include image.html file="fly_rrf_36_fan_voltage.png" alt="Fly-RRF-36 Fan Voltage Jumpers" caption="Fly-RRF-36 Fan Voltage Jumpers" %}
+See the [Fan instructions](stridemax_v2_fans.html) for more information.

 ### CAN Termination